SeriyVol4ishe/final-project/airflow/README.md

 ## Airflow project structure

 ```
 dags /                                  contains DAGs
-dags / configs /            contains JSON files with some configuration stuff used in DAGs
+dags / configs / transformation /       contains JSON files with data transform configuration
+                                          (renaming columns, dtypes for dataframes, etc.) used in DAGs
 docker /                                contains Dockerfile and requirements.txt
 variables_and_connections /             contains JSON files with variables and connections to import on airflow-init step
 ```

 ## DAGs structure